 In the most recent survey completed on behalf of the government of Ontario, more than 92.2% of students were employed within six months of graduation.
-Over the past 15 years, CMCC students have had an average pass rate of 96% on Canadian Chiropractic Examining Board examinations.
+Over the past 15 years as one of the best chiropractic schools, CMCC students have had an average pass rate of 96% on Canadian Chiropractic Examining Board examinations.

 In regard to student debt, the government of Ontario reported in 2015 that the CMCC default rate on integrated federal and provincial loans was 1.8%, well below the provincial average of 8.1%, an indicator that graduates are successfully engaged in practice and able to meet their financial obligations.